Skip to content

 --pr <number>Pull request number (repeatable)

---component <label>Component label (must match configuration)
+--component <label>Component label (repeatable)

 --webOpen prefilled GitHub file creation URL